timescale/docs/timescaledb/getting-started/launch-timescaledb/launch-timescaledb-cloud.md

 1. Log in to your new Timescale Cloud account by clicking the link that appears after you confirm your account.
 Or, visit the [Timescale Cloud console][cloud-console] and log in with your credentials.
-1. Click the `Create your database` prompt that appears when you first open your account.
-If you don't see the database prompt, click the `Create service` button to show it.
+1. The `Create your database` prompt may automatically appear when you first open your account.
+You use this prompt to create a service, an example of the prompt is shown below.
+If you don't see this database prompt, click the `Create service` button on your services page to show it.

     <img class="main-content__illustration"
     src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-createdb.png"